jgtolentino/ai-foundry-docs/apps/docs/content/ui/components/icons.md

 ## Filled icons

-To use filled icons, you need to copy the SVG code of the selected filled Icon from the [Tabler Icons website]({{ site.icons.link }}) and paste it into your HTML file.
+To use filled icons, you need to copy the SVG code of the selected filled Icon from the [Suqi Icons website]({{ site.icons.link }}) and paste it into your HTML file.

 {% capture html -%}
 {% include "ui/icon.html" icon="heart" type="filled" %}